 When a truck cuts off a car’s right of way, or the trailer jackknifes in front of the truck, your car may “underride” or drive under the raised portion of the trailer.
 This can cause catastrophic injuries or wrongful death to the car’s occupants to their heads and upper bodies and not just the car are slammed into the trailer or an exposed fuel tank.Finding Out Who's Responsible

-The Cleveland semi-truck accident attorneys at Rubin Guttman and Associates LPA have decades of experience with truck accidents and other serious injury cases.
+Serving people in Cleveland and beyond, the semi-truck accident attorneys at Rubin Guttman and Associates LPA have decades of experience with truck accidents and other serious injury cases.
 We have the financial, legal and other resources to handle complex truck accident cases and get you or your family what you deserve.
 If you or your loved one has suffered catastrophic injury or wrongful death as a result of a truck accident, contact us.

 CALL 216-696-4006 or 888-488-8529 TODAY for free consultation and let Rubin Guttman and Associates start helping your family and you get the compensation you deserve.